unicornzero/exercisms/ruby/meetup/README.md

 ## Source

-Inspired by the Extreme Startup game [view source](https://github.com/rchatley/extreme_startup)
+Jeremy Hinegardner mentioned a Boulder meetup that happens on the Wednesteenth of every month [view source](https://twitter.com/copiousfreetime)